-The Most Common Accidents in Oil and Gas
+The 5 Most Common Accidents in the Oil & Gas Industry

 October 9, 2019 @ 9:30 am

 While the oil and gas industry offers profitable employment, it also delivers a workplace that is downright dangerous.
-Oilfield accidents and incidents happen all too often, and any number of government agencies carefully tracks in various ways the industry’s fatalities that fit their reporting criteria.
+Accidents in the oil and gas industry happen all too often, and any number of government agencies carefully track in various ways the industry’s fatalities that fit their reporting criteria.